kiasaki/blog/content/posts/2017-04-26-setting-goals.md

 That's it.
 Stop wishing  and start moving by being deliberate about your goals, writing them down, and acting on them.

-_This post is best enjoyed while listening to Time from Hans Zimmer at very high volume. :P_

-_To break out of character a bit...
-I am not used to writing those kind of inspirational posts but I do enjoy that kind of content from time to time.
-So I am trying my hand at it.
-Sometimes it's exactly what you need to set yourself back on track ;)_